wp-plugins/caascade/readme.txt

 - plot2D
 - plot3D

-Using your registered Caascade account, you can adjust settings for:
+Using your Caascade account, you can adjust settings for:

 - Exact fractions
-- Display Medium
 - Output format
 - Floating point precision
 - Input base